erusseil/PISN-classification/README.md

 In the folder FilterDataBase you can find a notebook 'FusePISN.ipynb' that fuses all PISN files into one dataframe.

 Once all files are downloaded we are ready.
-We can distinguish three main step : Filter ; Parametrise ; Predict
+We can distinguish four main steps : Split ; Filter ; Parametrise ; Predict

+## Splitting the dataset

+Instead of using the dataset as it is one might want to divide each light curve into two light curves.
+This results in more objects with less points per object.
+We then keep only objects that have at least 1 point with signal in one of it's passband.
+The splitting function is stored in the file splitting.py and can be executed through the file split_database.ipynb.

 ## Filter dataset